 What is Sorenson Video Relay Service (SVRS)?

-SVRS® empowers the deaf and hard-of-hearing community to communicate with both, deaf and hearing family, friends or business contacts using video relay service.
-This free, 24-hour service empowers you to place and receive calls with a professional American Sign Language (ASL) interpreter via a videophone and a high-speed internet connection.
-In addition, the services enable hearing callers to contact deaf or hard-of-hearing individuals as well.
+SVRS® empowers the Deaf community to communicate with both deaf and hearing family, friends and business contacts using Video Relay Service (VRS).
+This 24-hour service, paid for by the government’s Telecommunications Relay Service (TRS) fund, empowers you to place and receive calls with a professional American Sign Language (ASL) interpreter via a videophone or other compatible device and a high-speed internet connection.

 How does SVRS work?

-Local 10-digit numbers are used so that calling anyone is simple.
-Hearing callers use this service to place calls directly to any deaf or hard-of-hearing person by dialing a local 10-digit number.
+Local 10-digit numbers make calling anyone simple.
+Hearing callers use this service to place calls directly to any deaf person by dialing a local 10-digit number.

-To get started with video relay service (VRS), you’ll choose a video relay service company as your “default” provider.
-The default VRS provider will give you a local 10-digit number, provide you with enhanced 911 (E911) service and offer you special enhanced features.
+To get started with VRS, you’ll choose a VRS company as your “default” provider.
+The default VRS provider will assign you a local 10-digit number, provide you with enhanced 911 (E911) service and offer you special features.
 Sorenson is the leading provider of VRS and is ready to help you get connected.